adn770/ppdf/docs/design-dmme.md

         automatically parsed into structured JSON, which is then stored in the `structured_spell_data` metadata field, making it available for advanced RAG queries.

+### Phase 26: Advanced Chunking and Retrieval Strategies

+-   **Milestone 85: Implement "Section-as-Chunk" Default Ingestion**
+    -   **Goal**: Replace the size-based chunking logic with a more contextually aware "Section-as-Chunk" default.
+    -   **Description**: This milestone refactors the core ingestion logic to treat each logical `Section` object from `ppdf_lib` as a single document for the vector store, dramatically improving contextual cohesion.
+    -   **Key Tasks**: Modify `ingestion_service.py` to process entire sections as single chunks, with a fallback to paragraph-based chunking for sections that exceed the model's context window.
+    -   **Outcome**: The baseline ingestion process produces more contextually complete documents, improving the foundation for all RAG operations.

+-   **Milestone 86: Add "Deep Indexing" UI to Ingestion Wizard**
+    -   **Goal**: Add a user-facing option to enable the advanced "Deep Indexing" feature.
+    -   **Description**: This task adds a checkbox to the Import Wizard UI, allowing the user to opt-in to the slower, higher-quality deep indexing process.
+    -   **Key Tasks**: Modify `_modals-wizards.html` to add the checkbox.
+Update `ImportWizard.js` to capture its state and pass it to the backend API.
+Update the `/api/knowledge/ingest-document` endpoint in `knowledge.py` to accept the new flag.
+    -   **Outcome**: A functional UI option exists for the user to choose their preferred indexing strategy during knowledge base creation.

+-   **Milestone 87: Implement Conditional Deep Indexing Logic**
+    -   **Goal**: Enhance the ingestion service to perform the two-layer summary-and-full-text indexing when requested.
+    -   **Description**: This milestone implements the core logic for the "Deep Indexing" feature.
+When enabled, the service will generate an LLM summary for each section and store it in a parallel collection linked to the full-text version.
+    -   **Key Tasks**: Add a `SUMMARIZE_CHUNK` prompt to `constants.py`.
+In `ingestion_service.py`, add logic that, when the `deep_indexing` flag is true, generates and stores summaries in a separate collection (e.g., `my_kb_summaries`).
+        Store the chosen strategy (`standard` or `deep`) in the primary collection's metadata.
+    -   **Outcome**: The ingestion service can create deeply indexed knowledge bases with two layers of context (summaries and full text).

+-   **Milestone 88: Implement Strategy-Aware RAG Retrieval**
+    -   **Goal**: Refactor the RAG service to use the appropriate retrieval strategy based on the knowledge base's metadata.
+    -   **Description**: This makes the RAG system intelligent.
+It will check a KB's `indexing_strategy` metadata before performing a query and adapt its approach accordingly.
+    -   **Key Tasks**: Modify `rag_service.py`.
+Before a query, fetch the collection's metadata.
+If the strategy is `deep`, search the `_summaries` collection first, get the parent document IDs from the results, and then retrieve the full-text documents from the primary collection.
+If the strategy is `standard`, perform the direct search as before.
+    -   **Outcome**: The RAG service can dynamically leverage the higher-quality context from deeply indexed knowledge bases, leading to more accurate and relevant LLM responses.

 ---